kamalrana7843/landsifier/docs/references.rst

 Nishant Malik (Professor at School of Mathematical Sciences, Rochester Institute of Technology, New York, USA)
 ---------------------------------------------------------------------------------------------------------------

+Dr. Malik is aProfessor at School of Mathematical Sciences, Rochester Institute of Technology, New York, USA.
+In his research, he employs tools from network science, theory of nonlinear and stochastic dynamical systems, and applied statistics and enjoys working on mathematical problems across disciplines in natural and social sciences.
+For more information, please visit Dr. Malik's personal webpage and the Complexity Lab @RIT his research group page.

 Research interest:

 - Data-driven studies of geophysical systems through integration of methods from dynamical systems, networks with machine learning.